apache/accumulo-website/_posts/blog/2024-04-09-does-a-compactor-return-memory-to-OS.md

 1. Started accumulo using [fluo-uno](https://github.com/apache/fluo-uno) (after changing the mentioned configuration)
    * `uno start accumulo`
 2. Opened VisualVM and selected the running compactor q1 process taking note of the PID
-3. Ran mem_usage_script.sh, making sure to set the PID in the script to that of the compactors PID.
+3. Ran `mem_usage_script.sh <compactor process PID>`.
 This collected measurements of memory used by the compactor process over time from the perspective of the OS.
-We let this continue to run while the script was running.
+We let this continue to run while the compaction script was running.
 4. Configured the external compaction script as needed and executed:
    * `uno jshell experiment.jsh`
 5. Memory usage was monitored from the perspective of the JVM (using VisualVM) and from the perspective of the OS (using our collection script).